MustafaHRizvi/sales-dashboard/README.md

 - **app_pandas.py**: The same as the SQL version but uses Pandas instead.
 This version was created to allow the dashboard to be hosted on the Streamlit Community Cloud.

+- **[Live Dashboard](https://mustafahrizvi-sales-dashboard-app-pandas-2eagui.streamlit.app/)**: A live version of the Streamlit dashboard hosted on Streamlit Community Cloud.

 - **retail_orders_kaggle.ipynb**: A Jupyter Notebook containing the data cleaning, preprocessing, and exploratory data analysis (EDA) steps used to prepare the dataset for analysis and visualization.
 The notebook includes:
   - Handling missing values.
   - Data transformations (e.g., feature engineering).